12enes34/Camera_RC_Car_With_Omni_Mecanum_Wheeled/README.md

 | Right constant left         | x |
 | Left hard right             | v |
 | Left fixed left             | c |

+Note UDP is recommended for control with gloves
+It is recommended to keep the glove stationary parallel to the ground for at least 10 seconds to connect the glove.